titzer/wizard-engine/README.md

 ## Design and Implementation ##

-Wizard is simple!
+Wizard is remarkably simple for its feature set!
-As opposed to engines focused on performance, Wizard is just a few thousand lines of code.
+Its architecture is focused on flexibility and readability, making it suitable for language and VM research, rather than ultimate performance.
-Instead, its architecture is focused on flexibility and readability, making it suitable for language and VM research.
+That makes it better suited to research and experimentation.

 Wizard is implemented in Virgil, a fast and lightweight programming language.
 Learning Virgil is easy; you can pick it up in no time!
-Using Virgil allows Wizard to compile to a single native binary of just a few hundred kilobytes.
+Using Virgil allows Wizard to compile to a single native binary of about one megabyte.
 Development with Wizard is very quick turnaround, as a full production build takes less than a second.
 Virgil is garbage-collected, thus Wasm proposals such as GC reuse the collector of the underlying language, which keeps Wizard small and easy to understand.